xaviermignot/xaviermignot.github.io/_drafts/azure-pipelines-storing-values-between-pipeline-runs.md

 steps:
   # ...previous task removed for clarity...
   - pwsh: |
+      # Authenticate using the $(System.AccessToken) variable
       $env:ACCESS_TOKEN | az devops login
+      # Call the script to parse outputs and put them in the group
       .azuredevops/Set-OutputsInVariableGroup.ps1 `
         -Outputs $env:OUTPUTS `
         -VariableGroupName '<NAME OF THE GROUP HERE>' `